 A health care power of attorney.
 You use this to appoint someone to make medical decisions on your behalf in the event of incapacity.
 This enables the person you designate to act in circumstances in which the living will does not specify your wishes.

 A financial power of attorney.
 You appoint a trusted person to make financial decisions on your behalf in the event of incapacity.

 A will.
 This outlines how your assets will be distributed after your passing.
 If you have minor children, you can use a will to name a guardian.
 A will also directs how debt, taxes and expenses are to be paid and names an executor to file tax returns and manage your estate until everything has been distributed.

 A revocable trust is a legal instrument you can use either together with, or in place of, a will.
 You transfer assets to the trust and specify how the assets are to be distributed after your death.
 Legally speaking, the trust owns the assets, but you can use them yourself for any purpose.
 You can terminate or amend the trust at any time.

-Compared to a will, a revocable trust is generally harder to contest after your death.
 And because it doesn’t become public record, a revocable trust keeps your personal affairs private.

 Keep documents organized

 Store essential legal and financial documents in a safe place, such as a fireproof, waterproof and portable box in your home or in a safe deposit box that your agents will be able to access if you become incapacitated.
 Tell someone you trust where the documents can be found.

 Documents to store include, but are not limited to, copies of the legal documents discussed above, insurance policies, deeds, mortgage papers, vehicle titles, and stock and bond certificates.